Comme des Garçons

 Comme des Garçons (CDG, /fr/) is a Japanese fashion label, founded by Rei Kawakubo in 1969.
 It is based in Paris, where its main office is located.
-Other than fashion, the label has expanded to include jewelry and perfume (under the brand Comme des Garçons Parfums).
+The label has expanded to include jewelry and perfume (under the brand Comme des Garçons Parfums).

 The company shows its collections during Paris Fashion Week and Paris Men's Fashion Week.
 In 2017, it was reported that the company and its affiliates generated a revenue "of over $280 million a year".